 How To Hit Your Reset Button

 In order to hit the reset button, you have to figure out where you’re at right now and what changes you can make.
-A simple way to do this is through an exercise called the Wellness Wheel.
+A simple way to do this is through an exercise called the Wellness Wheel (grab the download near the end of this post).

 Within the wheel that you see above, you’ll rank the different areas of your life on a scale of 1-10 based on how satisfied you feel with them.
 You’ll be ranking the following areas of your life: